Home Board Guide One Four All Guide

 • Too high load capacitance.
 As all output channels are current-limited, charging high capacitances take time, causing voltages to go up too slowly.

 • What is too high capacitance?
-It depends on the combination of capacitances between channels and overall loading.
-If overall loading is low, there is more current available to charge the capacitances than if we are already near the current limit.
+It depends on the combination of capacitances in each output channel and overall DC-loading.
+If the DC-loading is low (e.g. VD uses 100mA out of available 400mA), there is more current available to charge the capacitances than if we are already near the current limit (e.g. DC-loading 350mA out of 400mA).
 We have tested the PSU with 1000uF on each channel (VD, VA, VP, VN) at moderate loading successfully.
 At low loads the capacitances can be higher, but being close to the limit this may be too much.

 Other questions